tobiaslins/jazz/examples/multiauth/README.md

-# Counter example with Jazz and React
+# Multi-auth example with Jazz and React

-This example of a counter demonstrates using Jazz with multiple authentication methods; in this case, Clerk and passphrases are able to be used.
+This example demonstrates using Jazz with multiple authentication methods; in this case, Clerk and passphrases are able to be used.

 ## Getting started